-- Objective: To deal fairly and professionally with questions involving members of the medical staff and allied health care providers. - Procedure: 1.
-Incident/Occurrence Forms may be initiated electronically via Midas + RDE by anyone whenever there is an occurrence or situation involving a physician/dentist/AHP that appears to warrant the awareness of the Medical Staff Quality Committee.
-2. Completion of the form does not imply, per se, that there is any fault, blame or inappropriate action.
-As the title implies, incident/occurrence forms are simply meant to cover "unusual situations" that are outside the norm of usual and customary day-today practice.
+- 1. Incident/Occurrence Forms may be initiated electronically via Midas + RDE by anyone whenever there is an occurrence or situation involving a physician/dentist/AHP that appears to warrant the awareness of the Medical Staff Quality Committee. - 2.
+Completion of the form does not imply, per se, that there is any fault, blame or inappropriate action.
+As the title implies, incident/occurrence forms are simply meant to cover "unusual situations" that are outside the norm of usual and customary day-to-day practice. - 3.
+The Medical Staff Quality Committee or its delegate will: - A. Review the form; - B. Obtain additional information from appropriate individuals, if necessary;

-- 3. The Medical Staff Quality Committee or its delegate will: - A. Review the form; - B. Obtain additional information from appropriate individuals, if necessary; - C. When appropriate, notify the physician/dentist/AHP involved of the report and allow for a response which should be entered into the electronic reporting system; - D. Indicate action required, if any, on the form; and - E. File the report in the secure electronic file.

-4. The Medical Staff Quality Committee may delegate performance of any or all of these responsibilities to the Chief Medical Officer, the Safety and Risk Management Analyst or other staff members to the committee as appropriate.
+- C. When appropriate, notify the physician/dentist/AHP involved of the report and allow for a response which should be entered into the electronic reporting system; - D. Indicate action required, if any, on the form; and - E. File the report in the secure electronic file. - 4.
+The Medical Staff Quality Committee may delegate performance of any or all of these responsibilities to the Chief Medical Officer, the Safety and Risk Management Analyst or other staff members to the committee as appropriate.